Equivariant algebraic $K$-theory of symmetric monoidal Mackey functors: Bohmann--Osorno's TEXT -theory machine, revisited

 remains lax symmetric monoidal, however, the equivalence $ \Mack_\infty(\Sp)\simeq \Sp^G $ is \emph{not} lax symmetric monoidal, which we can see using the perspective of pseudo-functors.
 The category of pseudo-functors admits a monoidal structure, given by Day convolution.
 If $K$-theory preserved multiplicative structure, it would send commutative monoids with respect to this structure to equivariant ring spectra.
 However, as discussed in the next remark, this is not the case.

 \begin{remark} The inclusion of ordinary Mackey functors into permutative Mackey functors preserves Day convolution monoids.
 A monoid with respect to the Day convolution in Mackey functors is known as a Green functor, and by \cref{ex:ordinary Mackey functor}, every Green functor $A$ is realized as $\pi_0(\mathbb{K}(A))$.
 Work of Brun \cite{Brun} shows that only a certain class of Green functors, known as Tambara functors, can appear as $\pi_0$ of genuine equivariant ring spectra.
-Since there are many example of Green functors which are not Tambara functors, we see that $\mathbb{K}$ cannot possibly send all monoids with respect to the Day convolution to genuine equivariant ring spectra. \end{remark}
+Since there are many example of Green functors which are not Tambara functors, we see that $\mathbb{K}$ cannot possibly send all monoids with respect to the Day convolution to spectra which are stably equivalent to genuine equivariant ring spectra. \end{remark}

 In future work, we intend to investigate which monoids will be sent to ring spectra by $\mathbb{K}$.
 The expectation is that this work will require us to consider how $K$-theory interacts with the ``$G$-commutative monoids'' of \cite{HillHopkins}.
 In Mackey functors, work of Hoyer \cite{Hoyer}, Mazur \cite{Mazur}, and the second-named author \cite{Chan:tamb} shows that such objects recover the notion of Tambara functors.
+We note that comparison of $G$-commutative monoids (also called normed algebras), Tambara functors, and equivariant ring spectra appears in recent work of Cnossen--Haugseng--Lenz--Linskens and Lenz--Linskens--P\"utst\"uck \cite{CHLL,LLP}.
+Multiplicative approaches to equivariant $K$-theory which do not use spectral Mackey functors appear in work of Yau and Guillou--May--Merling--Osorno \cite{Yau:multiplicativeKtheory,GMMO-final}.